lamualfa/nodejs-expose-cli/README.md

 ## Support

 - Can be used using [webpack](https://github.com/webpack/webpack)
-- Supports calling `async` function or function that return `Promise` or closures
+- Supports calling `async` function or function that return `Promise` or closure
 - Supports function that `throw` an error

 ## Change Log